A Pan-Punjab Peace & Youth Development Initiative

 - School teachers, headmasters and District Education Officers have been reached to deal with a new and holistic educational concept that recognizes experiential learning, social competencies and intercultural experiences through school-partnerships as a valuable element

-- In close cooperation of local and international expert NGOs a holistic Sports-For-Development and Peace curriculum was created and adapted to the local contexts.
+- In close cooperation of local and international NGOs a holistic Sports-For-Development and Peace curriculum was created and adapted to the local contexts.
 It is based on the methodology “Football3/Streetfootball for Tolerance” providing a positive space for encounter, dialogue and education.

 All this said is anything but self-evident for this crisis region we work in.
 The more we feel encouraged to support children's personal and social development by means of a playful and joyous interaction.
 Offering them opportunities to share common experiences across borders will eventually contribute to establish a better understanding of each others needs and wishes in the future.

 In light of these recent developments the project has already started to lever its unique set-up on both sides.
 Video messages and greetings between the groups have been exchanged and were warmly embraced.
 A constructive learning and development process is now elaborated around this approach.
 Using the football3 methodology - also called “Streetfootball for Tolerance” – a joint value base is anchored, social, communication and organization skills are built and a platform for encounter and exchange is introduced.
-In 2017 first Peace & Fair Play Tournaments on both sides of the border will be conducted and virtually connected with the prospect of a joint event in the future.
+In 2017 first Peace & Fair Play Tournaments on both sides of the border were conducted and virtually connected with the prospect of a joint event in the future.

 The 2016 launch of the Pan-Punjab programme KICK FOR TOLERANCE is a big step which not few may have thought is hardly to achieve.
 It was made possible by committed and courageous local Sports-For-Development NGOs and visionary seed phase funding partners.